MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+20/08/2025 - Finally updated of Android MPV VVCEasy latest build and new signed APK with release & debug for new FFmpeg, vvdec and others.
+After one year and bug code fixes, it is finally updated.
 23/06/2025 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg latest, vvenc, vvdec, Mediainfo and others.
 Sorry about six months and it is automatic build of new forked repo mpv-winbuild.
 23/06/2025 - Updated Linux MPV VVCEasy build for FFmpeg, vvdec and others.
 Sorry for two months hiatus.
 01/04/2025 - Fixed Linux MPV VVCEasy build by removing shared object file of libstdc++ for some distributions.